 ‘Is he always like this?’ asked Sunshine.

 ‘Not exactly,’ Hazard said.
-‘Sometimes he’s holding a guitar, strumming in the corner at house parties.
+‘Sometimes he’s holding a guitar in the corner at house parties.
 He’s really quite good.’

 ‘Better than me?’
 A touch of anxiety crept into Sunshine’s voice.
 ‘I mean, we are after a second guitarist remember.’

-Hazard ignored this and knelt in front of Bas, whose cloudy grey eyes, after a few seconds’ delay, drifted towards him.
+Hazard knelt in front of Bas, whose cloudy grey eyes, after a few seconds’ delay, drifted towards him.

 ‘Bas, it’s Alan.’
 Hazard gestured over his shoulder.
 ‘And this is Ray.
 We’re forming a band, the greatest band that has ever been and is ever likely to be.
 We need a second guitarist.
 Would you like to join us?’